aurghya-0/course-materials/Converted_C_guidelines/21.typ

 #strong[Concept:] Loop with conditional checks and break inside loops.

 #strong[Note:] For all coding exercises, encourage students to: - Write
 clean, readable code. - Add comments explaining their logic. - Think about edge cases (e.g., zero, negative inputs etc.).

-This guideline ensures learners can grasp looping basics, get hands-on with the concept, and apply them beyond classroom examples.

-If you want, I can also provide sample solutions or further elaboration on any of the items.
-Would you like that?